BaelLordofAll/aider/README.md

 - **Integration**: All components are integrated to work synchronously, enhancing the system's capabilities.

 - **Auto-Run Evolution**: Automatically initiates system evolution to keep the system up-to-date and optimized.

+- **Master Orchestrator**: Provides high-level control and orchestration of the entire system.

 ### Ethical Guidelines